ShellTux/HolyMake/README.md

 # HolyMake

-In search for the perfect Makefile
+In search for the perfect Makefile.